angela-tarantula/holodeque/README.md

 }
 ```

-In the general case, when |alphabet| = $n$, each of the $n$ matrices are $n\times n$.
+In the general case, when `|alphabet| = n`, each of the $n$ matrices are $n\times n$.
 They are all identity matrices in which a different, single row is replaced by a row filled with 1s.

 This construction is convenient for many reasons:
 1. The matrices can be constructed formulaically and do not need to be hard-coded